7 Hacks To Make Boots Slip-Proof So You Can Survive Winter Weather Without Injury

 Adding traction to your boots can be as as easy as intentionally scuffing the bottoms.
 Give your shoes a better grip by scraping the soles against abrasive surfaces like rough concrete or gravel.
 New shoes especially are more slippery due to their perfectly smooth soles, so wearing them down will make a noticeable difference.

 Adding a grainy texture to your soles may also help prevent you from sliding all over place.
-Try combing salt and rubber glue to coat onto your shoes.
-The mixture should add a non slip component to your boot of choice.
+Try combining salt and rubber glue to coat onto your shoes.
+The mixture should add a non-slip component to your boot of choice.

 5. Score The Bottoms

 A cost effective way to get your shoes snow ready is to adhere sand to your soles.
-Using spray adhesive and dry sand, coat the bottoms with the gritty material.
+Using spray adhesive, like this one from Loctite, and dry sand, coat the bottoms with the gritty material.
 Coarse sand will surely give your boots more traction.

 If you're not too keen on the DIY-ing, you can always slip ice grips onto your existing boots.
 They're a surefire way to add tread without compromising the integrity of your shoes.
-They come in colored options as well as basic black.
+These traction grips from Due North come in colored options as well as basic black.
 You can take them on and off with ease and add them to any style of boot.

 All you need is a little DIY magic to give your boots a non-slip grip.
 Now you can enjoy the snowier, icier months free of fear.